-Renee Baumgartner, a dynamic intercollegiate athletics administrator, as well as former college head coach and athlete, is in her fourth season as Santa Clara's director of athletics.
+Renee Baumgartner, a dynamic intercollegiate athletics administrator, as well as former college head coach and student-athlete, is in her fifth season as Santa Clara's director of athletics.

-In overseeing the school’s 20 Division I programs, Baumgartner can draw on 16 years experience as a collegiate administrator and another 17 serving as either a coach or student-athlete.
+In overseeing the school’s 20 Division I programs, Baumgartner has drawn on her 16 previous years experience as a collegiate administrator and another 17 serving as either a coach or student-athlete.